odoo/odoo/addons/mail/doc/mail_state.rst

 .. _mail_state:

-message_state
+message_unread
 =============

-``message_state`` is a boolean field that states whether the document has unread messages.
+``message_unread`` is a boolean field that states whether the document has unread messages.
 In previous versions, some documents were going back to ``pending`` state when receiving an email through the mail gateway.
 Now the state related to messages differs from the state or stage of the document itself.

-message_state and need action mechanism
+message_unread and need action mechanism
 +++++++++++++++++++++++++++++++++++++++

 The ``mail`` module introduces a default behavior for the need_action